zafarkhaja/jsemver/README.md

 ### Comparing Versions ###
 Comparing versions with Java SemVer is easy.
-The `Version` class implements the `Comparable` interface, it also overrides the `Object.equals(Object obj)` method and provides some more methods for convenient comparing.
+The `Version` class implements the `Comparable` interface, it also overrides the `Object.equals` method and provides some more methods for convenient comparing.

 ```java
 import com.github.zafarkhaja.semver.Version;